Diolg/life-maker/TESTING.md

 - Due to lack of time, did not manage to resolve the following: after the User's order is confirmed onscreen, the User does not get the order confirmation email.
 The project owner is going to work on this issue in order to fix it.

-# Acknowledgements
-- To my husband and other members of my family as well as friends for helping me in testing the website.
-- To my mentor Medale Oluwafemi for patience and helping me through the process.
-- To tutors (especially, to Igor_CI) and peers from Slack community, for support and prompt reactions during the process.